blanchemarion/assembly_analysis_hd/README.md

 - Post-processing: `mergeSimilarAssemblies`, `similarityThreshold`, `pruneWeakAssemblies`, and the `prune*` options.
 - Output/reproducibility: `analysisLabel`, `randomSeed`, `makeFigures`, and `overwriteExisting`.

-`analysisLabel` should be unique when changing detection settings. `Assem_detection.m` also reads a legacy `data_processed/assemblies/validation/selected_configuration.json` if that file still exists; explicit name/value arguments take precedence over it.

 ## 2. Analyze detected assemblies

 Pass the returned `results` structure to each analysis.
 Most analysis functions can also be called with `[]`, in which case they load the saved `session_manifest.mat`.